SunbossRS/EasierWorkLife/index.md

 #### 02. JekyllThings tools
 This folder in<code>/</code>.You can see some scripts files in this folder.

-Use the <code>Linux script files</code> to open it.*(If you are a windows computer user.There also ready some scripts files for windows users.)*
+Use the <code>Linux script files</code> to open it.*(If you are a windows computer user.We are also ready some scripts files for windows users.)*

 There are the scripts like these:
 <pre>